 When rolling, I adjust the fabric layer to keep it from bunching up.
 When it’s all rolled up I carefully put it in this small plastic container.

-There is a spool of thread under my fingers in the photo… it holds up the batting so you can pull it and the hexies pop out like a little Pez dispenser!
+There is a spool of thread under my fingers in the photo… it holds up the batting so I can pull it and the hexies pop out like a little Pez dispenser!